Best Portable Monitors for Work and Travel (a budget-friendly perspective)

 - Fun conversation starter at the cafe

 Sure, one extra monitor is nice, but what about adding two extra monitors, with only a single connection!
 I love the idea, though practically speaking, this does take up a bit more space than a single monitor.
-Still, it packs easier than bringing two separate monitors with you and still allows for some extra flexibility in how you arrange your screens.

 As more people begin working remotely, it’s not surprising that so many are looking for ways to be productive while on the go.
 Adding some screen real estate to your travel bag can be an easy and affordable way to make sure you have what you need to get your work done no matter where you end up.